 Description: Thallus crustose, thinly episubstratic, continuous or rarely rimose-areolate, usually poorly developed, whitish, sometimes with a pinkish or brownish hue, without a distinct prothallus.
 Apothecia lirelliform to almost rounded, 0.5-1.2 x 0.3-0.6 mm. simple or sparingly branched, sessile, more or less isolated, black, with an enlarged, often bluish-pruinose disc and a somehow raised, black proper margin.
 Proper exciple black, carbonized, continuous below the hymenium; epithecium brown-black, 30-50 µm high; hymenium colourless, 50-90 µm high, I+ reddish; paraphysoids branched and anastomosing, c.
 1 µm thick, the apical cells hardly swollen; subhymenium brown, well-delimited, 30-60 µm high; hypothecium black, carbonized.
-Asci 8-spored, clavate, the inner layer of endoascus amyloid in upper part, with a ring visible around a small ocular chamber, Varia-type.
-Ascospores 4-5(-6)-septate, hyaline turning pale brown when overmature, broadly fusiform, 17-25 x 5-7 µm, with a 1.5-2 µm thick, gelatinous perispore.
+Asci 8-spored, cylindrical-clavate, the inner layer of endoascus amyloid in upper part, with a I+ blue ring visible around a small ocular chamber, Varia-type.
+Ascospores 4-5(-6)-septate, hyaline turning pale brown when overmature, broadly fusiform, (17-)26-32(-34) x (4-)6-9 µm, with a 1.5-2 µm thick, gelatinous perispore.
 Pycnidia black, immersed.
-Conidia straight or slightly curved, 3-6 x 0.5-1.2 µm.
+Conidia straight or slightly curved, 3-6 x 0.5-1.5 µm.
 Photobiont trentepohlioid.
-Spot tests: thallus K-, C-, KC-, P-.
+Spot tests: thallus K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.

 Note: a mild-temperate to Mediterranean-Atlantic species found on steeply inclined faces of calciferous rocks near the coast, in rather shaded and humid situations.
 The record from Molise, in the mountains, is exceptional.